your Martial Arts Business

 This forced consolidation of students into schools which had survived the pandemic brought my conclusions to fruition.
 It was Martial Arts schools that were well established with proper “systems” in place, including technology, together with quality and well thought out staffing and curriculum strategies, that not only survived the pandemic but actually grew their business during these stressful times.

-In recent MAIA Elite webinars, Mr. Metzger and Mr. Tassoul have been driving these points consistently in order to assist the industry in stopping the further closure of the myriad of Martial Arts schools.
-Lately, the MAIA team has also explored options on how best to grow your business including expanding to multiple locations.
+In a number of recent MAIA webinars, all the Consultants continually stressed these points in order to assist the industry in stopping the further closure of so many Martial Arts schools.
+Lately, these same Consultants have also explored options on how best to grow your business, including expanding to multiple locations.

 What surprised me was the similarities between